dreger/audaciousfox.net/_posts/articles/2016-06-28-brichter-letterpress-interview.md

 ---
-title: "Mini Interview: Loren Brichter on the Sale of Letterpress to Solebon"
+title: "Interview: Loren Brichter"
 date: 2016-06-28 22:22
 ---

-After [noticing the sale of Letterpress to Solebon][me], I reached out to Atebit's founder and sole proprietor, Loren Brichter.
-After we waited a couple of weeks for things to settle down, Mr. Brichter agreed to do a small interview over email.
-Thanks again, Loren — I'm excited for what you've got next.
+After [noticing that Letterpress had been sold to Solebon LLC][me], I reached out to Atebit's founder and sole proprietor, Loren Brichter.
+After we waited a few weeks to let things settle down, Mr. Brichter agreed to do a small interview over email.
+Topics include selling Letterpress, iOS, and design.

 ---